 - Screenings and care for any amphetamine-related health damage

 Addiction and mental health are both diseases of the brain, and there is significant correlation between the two.
 A person might abuse drugs to self-medicate a mood disorder, and, conversely, drug abuse can uncap or accelerate a previously dormant mental illness.
 Rehab facilities always screen for issues like depression, anxiety, mania, and bipolar disorder, and addiction treatment includes mental health care for any co-occurring conditions.

 Amphetamine Abuse Helpline

 Is amphetamine abuse affecting you or a loved one?
-Our counselors are available 24 hours a day to help.
-Call our toll-free helpline to discuss addiction signs, dangers, and treatments, and we can gladly check health insurance policies for rehab coverage.
-Amphetamines can damage far more than just the immune system, so please call now.
+Our recovery professionals are available 24 hours a day to help.
+Call our toll-free helpline, 877-345-3299, to discuss addiction signs, dangers, and treatments.
+Amphetamines are dangerous drugs that can damage far more than just the immune system, so please call now.